FrostPrice/zero2prod/README.md

 ## Tips

-These are some usefull tracing/logging crates:
+These are some usefull crates:

 - tracing
 - tracing-bunyan-formatter
 - tracing-log
 - tracing-subscriber
 - secrecy (Protect your logs from leaking sensitive information)
+- fake (Generate random fake data)